osemoka/tanks1/README.md

 Tanks

-2D game with three different game modes.
+2D game with three different modes.
 It's inspired by Battle City game from Nintendo.
-Player control tank and shoot enemies to gain score and advance to next levels.
+Player controls tank and shoots enemies to gain score and advance to next levels.

 Game developed in Unity Engine using many components.
-It was used as a student project so it's not coded in the best way.
+It was used as a student project so it's not coded perfectly.

 Game features:

 -3 modes:

 *Adventure mode - advance through different levels.
 Each next level is harder to win.
 Final level presents different type of enemy with new kind of mechanics and weapons (so called boss).